newtover/essays/Sharing-Directories-with-Docker-Containers.md

 you could prepare the corresponding user (using `adduser` and `addgroup`) within the image and run the container with the same `-u $USER_ID:$USER_GID` after that.
 There are several issues here, but the main is that the image becomes hardly reusable.
-When you need to run the container a different user, you have to rebuild the image before that.
+When you need to run the container with a different user, you have to rebuild the image before that.

 It should be noted that the first created user is usually a user